 As my children get older, they don’t spend as much time playing with one another.
 This is especially true of my high school junior and her fourth-grade brother.
-One is interested in driving and hanging out with her friends while the other wants nothing more than to play videos games.
+One is interested in driving and hanging out with her friends while the other wants nothing more than to play video games.

 When I saw the Doodle Crate hit my desk, I saw a way to bring my kids together in a fun way.
 Here was something they could do together while each controlling their own part.
 It was going to be my one-night of enforced family time in the Bigari household.

 I also wondered how their experience would be considering they were at the far ends of the recommended ages for the crate.
 Would they both have fun?